-You may wish to read a page on the main monuments on the Palatine Hill first.
+You may wish to read a page on the other imperial palaces on the Palatine Hill first.

 Octavian at the very beginning of his political career lived on the Palatine in a small house: later on he bought some nearby properties and by the time he was appointed Augustus he had linked his properties to form one residence.
 Domus Augusti however was just the house of a wealthy man, not the mansion of a king, because Augustus was very careful in respecting the republican institutions and in avoiding the behaviour of an absolute ruler.

 (above) Sites of Livia's (left) and Augustus' (right) Houses; (below) platform of a private Temple to Apollo which stood above Augustus' House (and the domes of Rome in the background)

 Augustus' House was situated on the southern edge of the Palatine and thus it enjoyed a commanding view over Circus Maximus and received a lot of sunshine, an important thing for Augustus who was a rather sickly man (but he reached age 77).
 It was arranged around two courtyards with an open promenade linking them.
 Parts of the House were demolished when Emperor Domitian built a large palace close to it.
 The upper storey and a private temple built by Augustus are almost entirely lost.
 The so-called House of Livia, third wife of Augustus, is a sort of annex situated in a less favourable position.
 It was so named by Pietro Rosa, the archaeologist who first excavated it in 1869, mainly because of its proximity to Augustus' House.

 Livia had a suburban villa along Via Flaminia and Augustus had a villa at Nola, near Naples, where he passed away in 14 AD.

 Augustus was a shrewd man and historians believe he did not choose the location of his house only because of